 - If makeup exams are allowed, please schedule these using the same guidlines as during a normal computer-based test.

-- Staff from LBIS will be in attendance for technical support, but are not there to proctor or administer the test.
+- Arrangements for staff from LBIS can be available, if requested, for technical support.
+They will not proctor or administer the test.